Cup-Of-JavaScript/javascript-aws/iam.md

 ```

 # Principal
-The entity that is allowed or denied access (AKA "the who")
+The entity that is allowed or denied access (AKA "the who or what")

 - You may not see the principal often, because we attach policies to existing principals (IAM User or Role) most of the time.
 - When attaching a policy to a bucket we will need to specify the principle (the who)